pixelninja/sitemap_xml_ping/README.md

 ## Configuration

 On the preferences page there will be a new section called `Sitemap XML Ping`.
 This is where you select the sections and input your authentication code.
 To retrieve this code, go to System -> Authors and either edit your own entry or create a new one specifically for this purpose.
 You need to check the `Allow remote login` checkbox and copy the random string at the end of the url (no slashes).
 Paste the token into the corresponding field in the preferences page.

+## Limitations

+Due to Symphony not yet having a post delete delegate, the auto pinging won't work when you delete an entry.
+You will either have to update another entry, or manually ping it in the System -> Sitemap XML page.